Information manipulation theory: Theoretical foundation

-As McCornack has frequently noted in various public presentations (see McCornack, 2022) "to understand IMT one must first understand Grice."
+As McCornack has frequently noted, "to understand IMT one must first understand Grice".
 That is, IMT is rooted in the theory of conversational implicature posited by Paul Grice.
-Grice was a 20th-century philosopher of pragmatics, who was especially interested in how people convey meaning beyond that which is encoded in the words themselves, using non-conventionalized implications (i.e., conversational implicatures).
-Grice noted that in such situations, listeners do not start tabula rasa in making sense of speaker's utterances; but instead, have a huge advantage toward sense-making: the knowledge that speakers intend their utterances to be rational contributions to the conversational exchange.
-Grice framed this as his "Cooperative Principle," namely, "make your conversational contribution such as is required, at the stage at which it occurs, by the accepted purpose or direction of the talk exchange in which you are engaged" (Grice, 1975).
+Grice was a 20th-century philosopher of pragmatics, who was especially interested in how people convey meaning beyond that which is encoded in the words themselves, using non-conventionalized implications.
+Grice noted that in conversations, speakers have knowledge that their utterances are rational contributions to conversational exchange.
+Grice framed this as a cooperative principle; namely, "make your conversational contribution such as is required, at the stage at which it occurs, by the accepted purpose or direction of the talk exchange in which you are engaged".
 As a consequence of this underlying presumption, listeners - when faced with utterances that appear to defy sense-making - can presume that in fact speakers mean such utterances to be dovetailed to the focal purpose of the exchange.